dmcgits/dmcgits.github.io/mds/GPR103/week11_notes.md

 ## Other Things

-##Scoring

-using textmeshpro to generate and use an atlas from the ready/start player 2 font.

 Firing at targets.
 Maybe at the start of a wave all 3 volleys of missiles are aimed and prepped?
 If the city is destroyed before they arrive/fire so be it.

 ## Colliding things

-Our missiles grow, so must their collider.
+Colliding things: our missiles grow, so must their collider.
 Check for a hit.
 We meed to know what hit what, to assess damage.

+Options: triggers, colliders.
+Throw events that game sim and scoremanager hear.
+Maybe scoremanager hears it from sim